School for Scoundrels (2006 film): Similarities between original and remake

 The character of Dr. P is a homage to the headmaster of the fictional Yeovil College of Lifemanship, Stephen Potter, in the original 1960 film.
-The Lifemanship books, actual works on which both films are based, were written by the real author named Stephen Potter.
+The Gamesmanship books, actual works on which both films are based, were written by the real author named Stephen Potter.

 Both films feature a tennis game between love rivals as a set-piece.

 Reception

 School for Scoundrels came in at #4 at the North American box office in its opening weekend, accumulating $8,602,333, before eventually grossing $23,947,685 worldwide.

-The film received mainly negative reviews, with Rotten Tomatoes giving the film 25% and a consensus that "School for Scoundrels squanders its talented cast with a formulaic, unfocused attempt at a romantic comedy that's neither romantic nor funny."
+The film received mainly negative reviews, with Rotten Tomatoes giving the film 26% and a consensus that "School for Scoundrels squanders its talented cast with a formulaic, unfocused attempt at a romantic comedy that's neither romantic nor funny."